On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties

-\np In the present article, we study \emph{cubical structures} on $\G_m$-torsors over subgroups $\K \subseteq A[r]$, of the group of $r$-torsion points of $A$.
-We require that $\# \K = r^2$.
-Our result identifies a class of such cubic torsors which correspond to the homogeneous irreducible $\PP^{r-1}$-bundles over $A$.
-We say that such cubic torsors are \emph{nondegenerate}.
-We refer to Definition \ref{non-degenerate-couples} for precise details.
-Using this terminology, our main conceptual result is:
+Second, we study \emph{cubic structures} on $\G_m$-torsors over subgroups $\K \subseteq A[n]$, of the group of $n$-torsion points of $A$.
+We require that $\# \K = n^2$ and $p \nmid n$.
+Our result identifies a class of such cubic torsors which correspond to the homogeneous irreducible $\PP^{n-1}$-bundles over $A$.
+We say that such cubic torsors are \emph{nondegenerate} and refer to Definition \ref{non-degenerate-couples} for precise details.
+Using this terminology, our main novel conceptual result is